opendocsg/slw-judgments-backfill/2012_SGHC_74/report.md

 15     In these proceedings, the AG’s counsel took the position that while leave is not required for a declaration under O 15 r 16, O 53 does not permit the applicant to pray for a declaration until and unless she has first obtained the Court’s leave to apply for a prerogative order, _i_. _e._ , the Mandatory Order.

 16     Counsel for the applicant did not dispute the AG’s counsel’s position, but gave notice that if the court did not grant leave for the Mandatory Order application to be heard, he would immediately be filing an application under O 15 r 16 for the declarations sought here, for which no leave of court is required.
-In support he relied on V K Rajah J’s observation (as he then was) in _Chee Siok Chin v Minister for Home Affairs_ [2006] 1 SLR(R) 582 at [20]:
+In support he relied on V K Rajah J’s observation (as he then was) in _Chee Siok Chin v Minister for Home Affairs_ <span class="citation">[2006] 1 SLR(R) 582</span> at [20]:

  ...
 The court rules are designed essentially to facilitate workflow and not to impede legitimate legal grievances.
 They are the vassals and vessels and not the masters of substantive justice. ...